Textile and Crafts Tour to Exotic Morocco

 September 8 – 17, 2019 Depart for home on September 18.

-Highlights: This 10-night custom-designed textile tour to Morocco emphasizes art, architecture, culture, and cuisine in addition to the textiles.
+Highlights: This 10-night custom-designed tour to see the textiles of Morocco emphasizes art, architecture, culture, and cuisine, in addition to the textiles.
 Travelers are very welcome here; the country is peaceful, and no visa is necessary for most visitors!
 We’ll meet you at the Mohamed V International Airport in Casablanca (CMN) on September 8, and you’ll fly home from Tangier on September 18.

 This trip takes you behind-the-scenes to share an authentic experience of Moroccan hospitality with a small group of friendly people.
-And we’ll take in five UNESCO World Heritage sites.
+And we’ll take in 4-5 UNESCO World Heritage sites.

-We’ll go south to charming Marrakesh and then north to the ocean at Tangier.
-Along the way, we’ll visit Fes and beyond, to meet many artisans: felt makers, metal workers, ceramic artists and more!.
+We’ll first go south to charming Marrakesh, see exciting places along the way, and end up in the north at Tangier.
+Along the way, we’ll visit Fes and beyond, to see the textiles and to meet many artisans: felt makers, metal workers, ceramic artists and more!.
 We’ll see the mellow blue town of Chefchaouen, famous for its stunning old city that is painted in watery blues, left.
 The far north of Morocco is not so often visited by tourists and with the help of our wonderful guide we will explore the northern regions.
 Exotic Tangier awaits our discovery too, and we’ll wend our way through the medinas to see mosques and madrasas, and find the most interesting textiles, jewelry. pottery and artwork.

 Charming little hotels called riads will be our home bases.
 In a mid-morning workshop, we’ll learn how to knot the complex silk buttons, with a group of delightful ladies who will also serve us an amazing lunch!
 As we travel, we’ll explore the historic walled medinas, watch craftsmen at work, and poke around in the traditional little souks for spices and other treasures to take home.
 In cooking classes we’ll put our spice knowledge to work and create a delicious lunch that will include tajine, a typical, succulent vegetable stew, with or without meat.
 Everywhere we go, our guide will show us the hidden corners to visit and the most interesting people to meet!